dokuzsertkol/ASP.NET-Core-MVC-MSSQL/README.md

 - Admins can oversee and manage all content

 Content Management (CRUD)
+- Create, update, and delete posts
-- Add new posts
+- Create, update, and delete comments on posts
-- List all posts
+- Search and filter posts by keywords
-- View post details
-- Edit existing posts
+- View all posts created by a specific user
-- Delete post

 Layouts
 - Light mode layout